telepresenceio/telepresence/docs/user-guide/features-and-functionality.md

 ca.crt  namespace  token
 ```

-Of course, the files are available at a different path than they are on the actual production Kubernetes environment.
+The files are available at a different path than they are on the actual production Kubernetes environment.

-One way to deal with that is to modify your application's code slightly.
+One way to deal with that is to change your application's code slightly.
 For example, let's say you have a volume that mounts a file called `/app/secrets`.
 Normally you would just open it in your code like so: